RF3/VMwareVMX/README.md

       -h, --help         display this message
-      -n, --new          after decrypt, use new parameters for encrypt -p, --password     set the password (default: ask for it) -r, --remove       decrypt, remove line(s) and encrypt in_file -v, --version      print the version string and exit
+      -n, --new          after decrypt, use new parameters for encrypt -p, --password     set the password (default: ask for it) -r, --remove       decrypt, remove line(s) found in file and encrypt in_file -v, --version      print the version string and exit -x, --hashrounds   used for the number of hash rounds of the encryption key

 #### Decrypt an encrypted VMX config file: